South Fountain Avenue Historic District: History

-Developed from the 1850s to the 1920s, concurrent with a period of tremendous growth in the greater community, the South Fountain Avenue Historic District encompasses an area of approximately fifteen square blocks immediately south of downtown Springfield, Ohio across the street from South High School (Springfield, Ohio).

-Prominent Americans like Oliver S. Kelly, William N. Whiteley, and Francis Bookwalter are counted among the district's founding residents.
-With the continued success of Whiteley's Champion Reaper and other district owned businesses, South Fountain came to be recognized as a premier residential area for Springfield's affluent.
+Developed during Springfield's industrial growth of the 1850s to the 1920s, the South Fountain Avenue Historic District encompasses about 15 square blocks south of downtown Springfield, across the street from South High School.
+Among its prominent early residents were Oliver S. Kelly, William N. Whiteley, and Francis Bookwalter.
+It became a neighborhood of the affluent owners of Whiteley's Champion Reaper and other district-owned businesses.

 Neighborhood history

-The South Fountain Historic District is significant as the largest, intact concentration of high-style late 19th and early 20th century houses in Springfield and as the embodiment of the growth of the upper middle class and the prosperity of the industrial and business leaders who populated the neighborhood.
-Their economic success, during a period of intense industrial growth in Springfield, is reflected in the many distinctive residences in the area.
-Included are excellent examples of the transitional Greek Revival-Italianate, Gothic Revival, Italianate, Second Empire, Eastlake porches, Queen Anne, Colonial Revival, along with a number of more typical turn of the century housing.
-Several handsome churches, small commercial buildings and a fire station are the only non-residential buildings which are original to the area.
+The South Fountain Historic District is the largest intact concentration of high-style late-19th and early-20th century houses in Springfield and as the embodiment of the growth of the upper middle class and the prosperity of the industrial and business leaders who populated the neighborhood.
+Notable houses include examples of the transitional Greek Revival-Italianate, Gothic Revival, Italianate, Second Empire, Eastlake porches, Queen Anne, Colonial Revival, along with more typical turn-of-the-century housing.
+Several churches, small commercial buildings and a fire station are the only non-residential buildings original to the area.

-A number of important business and industry leaders lived along South Fountain -especially those associated with two of the earliest and most successful early industries, the James Leffel Co. and Whiteley, Fassler & Kelly (later became the Champion Co.)
-Warren Leffel, son of the founder lived at 704.
-Francis Bookwalter, Vice-President and Treasurer lived at 611.
-Amos Whiteley, a founder lived at 509, William N. Whiteley at 1103, Oliver S. Kelly, a founder lived at 403, his son Oliver W. Kelly lived at 621.
-Robert Johnson, Secretary lived at 429.
-Other important residents included Andrew Black, a dry goods merchant who built Black's Opera House (353 S. Fountain), William D. Bayley, owner of the William Bayley Co.
+A number of important business and industry leaders lived along South Fountain, particularly those associated with two of the earliest and most successful early industries: the James Leffel Co. and Whiteley, Fassler & Kelly (later, the Champion Company).
+Warren Leffel, son of the founder, lived at 704 South Fountain.
+Francis Bookwalter, vice-president and treasurer, lived at 611.
+Amos Whiteley, a founder, lived at 509; William N. Whiteley at 1103, Oliver S. Kelly, a founder, lived at 403; his son Oliver W. Kelly lived at 621.
+Robert Johnson, secretary, lived at 429.
+Other important residents included Andrew Black, a dry-goods merchant who built Black's Opera House (353 S. Fountain), William D. Bayley, owner of the William Bayley Co.
 (521 S. Fountain), James Johnson Jr., leading attorney and mayor in 1895 (563 S. Fountain), Hector Urquhart, owner and president of the Springfield Baking Co.
-(1025 S. Fountain) and Edward W. Simpson, Fire Chief from 1885–1904 and owner of Simpson Lumber Co.
+(1025 S. Fountain) and Edward W. Simpson, fire chief from 1885 to 1904 and owner of Simpson Lumber Co.
 (705 S. Fountain).